The MOST Shockingly Easy Way To Strip Furniture

 A: Use this formula: Cost of door + cost of stripper + cost of scraping tool + cost of sandpaper = way less than buying a new wood door!

-Q: How much sanderpaper do I need to strip a wood door?
+Q: How much sandpaper do I need?

 A: Way more than you can imagine.
 I buy 80 grit in bulk because you use this most.
 The other grits you’ll use much less.